 Keeping these two laws in mind, let's look at why you find it harder to wake up than usual.

-Think about it, a later bedtime, an earlier wake time, and/or fragmented sleep invariably means you are skipping out on a few hours of sleep.
-Consequently, your brain doesn't have enough time to flush out the accumulated adenosine.
+Later bedtimes, earlier wake times, and/or fragmented sleep invariably mean you’re skipping out on a few hours of sleep.
+Due to the lack of sleep, your brain doesn't have enough time to flush out the accumulated adenosine.

-In which case, the sleep homeostatic seesaw remains unbalanced, and you're more prone to daytime sleepiness that downgrades every aspect of your life that matters.
-Take note that the same spiel applies to all-nighters or any other form of prolonged sleep deprivation.
+As a result, the sleep homeostatic seesaw remains unbalanced, and you're more prone to daytime sleepiness that quickly downgrades how you feel and function.
+Take note the same outcome applies to all-nighters or any other form of prolonged sleep deprivation.

-If you want hard proof, a 2000 sleep study examined the relationship between sleep deprivation and sleep inertia.
-After slow-wave sleep was suppressed during sleep deprivation, it significantly rebounded during recovery sleep.
-This was accompanied by a sharp rise in sleep inertia the following morning.
+Research shows a strong connection between sleep deprivation and sleep inertia.
+After slow-wave sleep is suppressed during sleep deprivation, it significantly rebounds during recovery sleep.
+This is accompanied by a sharp rise in sleep inertia the following morning.

-Perhaps you consistently had enough sleep yet still can't wake up in the morning.
-If that's the case, pause and ask yourself, “Am I consistent with my rise times?”
-If not, your wake-up schedule is at odds with your circadian rhythm, leading to circadian misalignment.
+Perhaps you’ve consistently had enough sleep yet still can't wake up in the morning.
+If that's the case, it’s worth asking yourself if you wake up at a consistent time across the week.
+If not, there’s a good chance your wake-up schedule is forcing circadian misalignment.

 There are a few reasons why you might not be sticking to a regular rise time.
-Let's see if you're making any of the below mistakes that give you more trouble when waking up.
+Let's see if you're making any of the below mistakes that make waking up more challenging than usual.

 All of us can relate to how tempting the snooze button looks at the crack of dawn.
 But succumbing to the urge will only throw off your body clock even more.

-When you snooze for a few more minutes, your brain enters a new sleep phase.
-A longer snooze time signifies higher odds of entering slow-wave sleep (or deep sleep).
+When you snooze for a few more minutes, your brain enters a new stage of the sleep cycle.
+A longer snooze time signifies higher odds of entering slow-wave sleep (aka deep sleep or non-REM sleep).

-Research shows that waking up during deep sleep intensifies your wake-up grogginess and impairs your performance by 41%.
+Research shows that waking up during the deeper stages of sleep intensifies your wake-up grogginess and can impair your performance by 41%.
 As you can imagine, it takes even longer for your brain to depart from dreamland and re-enter the world of full consciousness.

 Many of us look forward to our days off when we have the luxury to sleep in.
 But a significantly late sleep-in will not bode well for your circadian rhythm, as changes in your sleep schedule confuse your biological clock.

-That's because longer naps give you more time to enter slow-wave sleep, in which case your alarm clock is more likely to interrupt you during deep sleep.
-As a rule of thumb, deep naps (40-90 minutes) heighten post-nap grogginess compared to power naps of 10-20 minutes.
+That's because longer naps give you more time to enter slow-wave sleep, increasing the likelihood your alarm clock interrupts you during deep sleep.
+As a rule of thumb, longer naps (40-90 minutes) heighten post-nap grogginess compared to power naps of 10-20 minutes.